 However, going to Valencia is a longer route, so if you’re in a rush it’s better to take the inland route.

-No matter which route you decide upon, you’ll enjoy this trip.
+No matter which route you decide on, you’ll enjoy this trip.
 You’ll find excellent places to visit on either route, and it comes down to whether you want to relax at Valencia’s beaches and check out its sights such as the City of Arts and Sciences, or whether you want to see the historical and cultural delights of Zaragoza.

 The appeal of both routes highlights the appeal of road trips in Spain!

-Central Spain road trip
+Central Spain Road Trip

 The centre of Spain is a culture vulture’s delight.
-You’ll find some of the best places to visit in Spainon this road trip which starts and ends in Madrid.
+You’ll find some of the best places to visit in Spain on this road trip which starts and ends in Madrid.

 Then you can head to the walled city of Ávila, which has one of the most complete medieval walls you’ll find anywhere in the world!
 After that, a trip to the equally beautiful city of Salamanca is a must!

-From there, you head south to Plasencia, the old capital Toledo, and the city built into the mountainside, Cuenca, before finishing again Madrid.
+From there, you head south to Plasencia, the old capital Toledo, and the city built into the mountainside, Cuenca, before finishing again in Madrid.